Abbas Tyabji: Early life

 As an England-educated barrister, Tyabji landed a job as judge in the court of Baroda State as a matter of course.
 With a generous salary added to his sizable family inheritance, and the respectability of a high-government appointment, the family was ensconced in the higher echelons of elite, westernized society, as compradors of the British Raj.
 For the entirety of his career, Tyabji remained a staunch loyalist of the Raj.
-He raised his children in a westernized manner, sending his children to England for higher education, and in time, he rose in the judiciary to become Chief Justice of the High Court of Baroda State and retired.
+He raised his children in a westernized manner, sending them to England for higher education, and in time, he rose in the judiciary to become Chief Justice of the High Court of Baroda State and retired.

 He was an early proponent of women's rights, supporting women's education and social reform.
 He broke with the prevailing custom of the times by disregarding purdah restrictions and sending his daughters to school.
-His daughter, Sohaila, was the mother of the eminent historian Irfan Habib.
+His daughter, Sohaila Habib, was the mother of the eminent historian Irfan Habib.

 Indian Independence Movement

 Abbas Tyabji attended, along with Mahatma Gandhi, the Social Conference held at Godhra in 1917.
 At the time, he was seen as a model of Britishness, leading a Western lifestyle and wearing impeccably tailored English suits.
 All of that changed after the Jallianwala Bagh massacre in 1919, when he was appointed by the Indian National Congress as chairman of an independent fact-finding committee.
-He cross-examined hundreds of eyewitnesses and victims of the atrocities committed by Reginald Dyer, reacting with "nausea and revulsion."
+He cross-examined hundreds of eyewitnesses and victims of the atrocities committed by Reginald Dyer, reacting with "nausea and revulsion".
 That experience drove him to become a loyal follower of Gandhi, giving strong support to the cause of the Indian National Congress.

 Leaving his Western style aristocratic life behind, he adopted many of the symbols of the Gandhi movement, burning his English clothes and spinning and wearing khadi.
 He traveled around the country in third-class railway carriages, staying in simple dharamsalas and ashrams, sleeping on the ground and walking miles preaching non-violent disobedience against the British Indian government.
 He continued this new lifestyle well past the age of seventy, including several years in British jails.
 In 1928, he supported Sardar Vallabhbhai Patel in the Bardoli Satyagraha, which included a boycott of British cloth and goods.
 Tyabji's daughter, Sohaila, remembered loading a bullock cart with the family's foreign garments, onto which were loaded all her mother's "best Irish linen, bedspreads, table covers... ", her father's "angarkha, chowghas and English suits" and Sohaila's own "favourite caps of silk and velvet", all given to be burnt.